Ema Banner

 This code creates a new crontab object for the specified user and adds a new cron job running the specified Python script daily at 6 AM.
 The setall method sets the time interval using the crontab syntax, and the write() method writes the job to the user’s crontab.

-The write() method must be manually executed to save the schedules in python-crontab as the library does not have an auto-save feature.
+The write() method must be manually executed to save the schedules in python-crontab, as the library does not have an auto-save feature.

-Method 5: Rq Scheulder
+Method 5: RQ scheduler

 Once queued, jobs can be executed by a program known as a worker.
 Workers have an entry in the Redis cache and are responsible for dequeuing jobs and updating their status in Redis.
 Jobs can be queued whenever necessary, but to schedule them, rq-scheduler is needed.